cronvel/terminal-kit/doc/document-model.md

 ### .setContent( content , [hasMarkup] , [dontDraw] )

 * content `string` the new content for this *element*
-* hasMarkup `boolean` when set, the content contains Terminal Kit's markup, default: false
+* hasMarkup `boolean` or `string` when set to *true* or the string *'markup'*, the content contains Terminal Kit's markup, used to set attributes of parts of the content, when set to the string *'ansi'*, the content contains ANSI escape sequence,
+  default: false. **NOTE:** not all widget support markup or ansi!
 * dontDraw `boolean` when set, the content's update does not trigger the *redraw* of the *element*

 Set the content of this *element*.